katheroine/docker.lab/basics/cli_containers.md

 CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES
 ```

-When a container has been created with an interactive mode and  pseudo-TTY allocated, after `docker start -i` it will do its job and still be running without leaving the container context with TTY wainting for the user commands, until exit the TTY.
+When a container has been created with an interactive mode and pseudo-TTY allocated, after `docker start -i` it will do its job and still be running without leaving the container context with TTY waiting for the user commands, until exit the TTY.
 The container will be listed on the `docker ps` output untill TTY stop.

 ```console
 $ docker container start -i agrafka_ustawka